Paroxetine: Society and culture

-GlaxoSmithKline has paid substantial fines, paid settlements in class-action lawsuits, and become the subject of several highly critical books about its marketing of paroxetine, in particular the off-label marketing of paroxetine for children, the suppression of negative research results relating to its use in children, and allegations that it failed to warn consumers of substantial withdrawal effects associated with use of the drug.
 Paroxetine was approved for medical use in the United States in 1992 and initially sold by GlaxoSmithKline.
-It is currently available as a generic medication.
-In 2017, it was the 68th most commonly prescribed medication in the United States, with more than eleven million prescriptions.
-The United States Department of Justice fined GlaxoSmithKline $3 billion in 2012, for withholding data, unlawfully promoting use in those under 18, and preparing an article that misleadingly reported the effects of paroxetine in adolescents with depression following its clinical trial study 329.
+It is available as a generic medication.
+In 2022, it was the 92nd most commonly prescribed medication in the United States, with more than 7 million prescriptions.
+It is on the World Health Organization's List of Essential Medicines.

+GlaxoSmithKline has paid substantial fines, paid settlements in class-action lawsuits, and become the subject of several highly critical books about its marketing of paroxetine, in particular, the off-label marketing of paroxetine for children, the suppression of negative research results relating to its use in children, and allegations that it failed to warn consumers of substantial withdrawal effects associated with the use of the drug.

 Marketing

-In early 2004, GSK agreed to settle charges of consumer fraud for $2.5 million.
+In 2004, GSK agreed to settle charges of consumer fraud for $2.5 million.
 The legal discovery process also uncovered evidence of deliberate, systematic suppression of unfavorable Paxil research results.
 One of GSK's internal documents read, "It would be commercially unacceptable to include a statement that efficacy [in children] had not been demonstrated, as this would undermine the profile of paroxetine".

-In 2012 the U.S. Justice Department announced that GSK agreed to plead guilty and pay a $3 billion fine, in part for promoting the use of Paxil for children.
+In 2012, the United States Department of Justice fined GlaxoSmithKline $3 billion for withholding data, unlawfully promoting use in those under 18, and preparing an article that misleadingly reported the effects of paroxetine in adolescents with depression following its clinical trial study 329.

-On 12 February 2016, the UK Competition and Markets Authority imposed record fines of £45 million on companies which were found to have infringed European Union and UK Competition law by entering into agreements to delay the market entry of generic versions of the drug in the UK.
+In February 2016, the UK Competition and Markets Authority imposed record fines of £45 million on companies that were found to have infringed European Union and UK Competition law by entering into agreements to delay the market entry of generic versions of the drug in the UK.
 GlaxoSmithKline received the bulk of the fines, being fined £37,600,757.
-Other companies, which produce generics, were issued fines which collectively total £7,384,146.
+Other companies that produce generics were issued fines which collectively total £7,384,146.
 UK public health services are likely to claim damages for being overcharged in the period where the generic versions of the drug were illegally blocked from the market, as the generics are over 70% less expensive.
-GlaxoSmithKline may also face actions from other generics manufacturers who incurred loss as a result of the anticompetitive conduct.
-On 18 April 2016, appeals were lodged with the Competition Appeal Tribunal by the companies which were fined.
+GlaxoSmithKline may also face actions from other generic manufacturers who incurred losses as a result of the anticompetitive conduct.
+In April 2016, appeals were lodged with the Competition Appeal Tribunal by the companies which were fined.

-GSK marketed paroxetine through television advertisements throughout the late 1990s and early 2000s.
+GSK marketed paroxetine through television advertisements in the 1990s and 2000s.
 Commercials also aired for the CR version of the drug beginning in 2003.

-Sales
+Economics

 In 2007, paroxetine was ranked 94th on the list of bestselling drugs, with over $1 billion in sales.
 In 2006, paroxetine was the fifth-most prescribed antidepressant in the U.S. retail market, with more than 19.7 million prescriptions.
 In 2007, sales had dropped slightly to 18.1 million but paroxetine remained the fifth-most prescribed antidepressant in the U.S.